 With full remote mode, you can work on a macOS, Linux, or Windows desktop targeting a remote Linux machine connected via SSH.
 You can choose any Linux-based target, including embedded systems on single-board computers like Raspberry Pi.
 Also, your program can be launched on a cloud platform or, for example, inside a Docker container.

 For remote development, the CLion instance runs locally, and your source files are also placed on the local client, with automatic synchronization to the remote host.
-On the remote host side, CLion performs compilation and build using host compilers and CMake, uses host GDB for debug, and runs the application on the remote target.
+On the remote host side, CLion performs compilation and build using host compilers and CMake/make, uses host GDB for debug, and runs the application on the remote target.

 Due to the IntelliJ platform issue, you need to set the property value

 idea.case.sensitive.fs=truein the idea.properties file (to access the property file, select on the main menu), then restart CLion with cache reset ( ).

 For files synchronization on Windows, by default, CLion relies on its own Remote Host Access and compression on the host side using the tar utility.
 This mechanism works slower than synchronization with the Rsync tool on macOS and Linux.
 You can enable Rsync synchronization on Windows by selecting the Use Rsync for download/upload/sync checkbox in deployment settings.

 Go to Remote Host from the list of toolchains or click and select Remote Host from the drop-down menu to create a new toolchain.and select

 Click next to the Credentials field.
 In the dialog that opens, create an SSH configuration and provide the credentials for accessing you remote machine.
 Existing SSH configurations are available from the drop-down list.